Skip to Content

 At the top of L’Aguillette des Posettes on the Tour de Mont Blanc

-Ahead of us and to the left we could see the blue water of the reservoir, Lac d’Emosson hanging above the valley with an enormous dam keeping the water from spilling down the mountain and cascading into the valley.
-I reflected that I probably would be scared to live in one of those houses immediately below the reservoir in case one day the dam burst and washed me away.
+Ahead of us and to the left we could see the blue water of the reservoir, Lac d’Emosson hanging above the valley.
+An enormous dam prevented the water from spilling down the mountain and cascading into the valley.

 Walking down from L'Aiguillette des Possettes